Stellarator-X/ConvoBot/Programming Assignments/Speech Recognition/README.md

 ## Introduction

-This is a tensorflow implementation of the Deep Speech 2 Model proposed by Baidu and Someone.
+This is a tensorflow implementation of the Deep Speech 2 Model proposed by Baidu Research and Silicon Valley AI Lab.

 ### Data Generation and Augmentation